Let’s not get physical, physical • 1

 Note: In this context, assets refer to physical items (vehicles, machinery, real estate, etc.) and digital assets (software, data, digital content, etc.).
 Resources encompass these assets along with intangible elements such as expertise, time, and network access.
 In outcome-driven innovation, resources are tools or means that enable customers to perform tasks, ‘get the job done,’ and achieve their desired outcomes.

-This blog post explores 9 service models that prioritize access over ownership.
+While XaaS (Anything-as-a-Service) is a widely recognised expression of the Access Over Ownership principle, this blog post explores 10 distinct service models that all prioritize access over ownership.

 Service models

-• B2C2C peer-to-peer sharing models empower individuals to share their own assets and resources – such as homes, cars, tools, or skills – with others in exchange for a fee, or for free in a bartering system where goods or services are exchanged directly.
+• The B2C2C peer-to-peer sharing model.
+Empowers individuals to share their own assets and resources – such as homes, cars, tools, or skills – with others in exchange for a fee, or for free in a bartering system where goods or services are exchanged directly.
 In this setup, enabling platforms typically serve as intermediaries, connecting users, managing transactions, and fostering a sense of community.

-• B2B P2P sharing models enable businesses to share their own assets and resources – including vehicles, facilities, equipment, tools, and even manpower – with other businesses for a fee.
+• The B2B peer-to-peer sharing model.
+Enables businesses to share their own assets and resources – including vehicles, facilities, equipment, tools, and even manpower – with other businesses for a fee.
 Platforms play a crucial role by facilitating connections, managing transactions, and fostering collaboration, networking, and knowledge sharing.

 Examples: Floow2 enables businesses share equipment, office space, and even staff with other companies (2012–present).
 LiquidSpace allows businesses to rent out unused office space to other companies, freelancers, or startups on a short-term basis (2010–present).
 Cohealo helps healthcare facilities share medical equipment with other institutions, optimizing the utilization of costly resources (2013–present).

 Examples: Rent the Runway enables customers to rent designer clothing and accessories for a specific period, returning them after use (2009–present).
 Netflix provides subscribers access to a vast library of movies and TV shows without the need for ownership (2007–present).
-Zipcar allows users to rent cars by the hour or day, offering convenient access to vehicles without the costs of ownership (2000–present).
+Blue Apron provides subscribers with ongoing access to curated meal kits delivered on a weekly basis, combining ingredients, recipes, and guidance to support consistent home cooking without the need for meal planning (2012–present).

 Examples: Salesforce provides businesses with subscription-based access to its CRM software, offering ongoing updates, support, and customization options to enhance user productivity (1999–present).
 WeWork enables companies to lease flexible office spaces bundled with services such as high-speed internet, cleaning, and community events to create a collaborative and professional environment (2010–present).
+Hilti Tool Fleet Management provides businesses with ongoing access to professional tools through a subscription model, bundling maintenance, repair, replacement, and support to ensure reliability and maximise productivity (2001–present).
 Cisco Systems offers businesses the option to lease networking equipment, which includes setup, maintenance, and ongoing expert support to maximize operational efficiency (1984–present).

-• Performance-based contracting provides access to high-value solutions without ownership responsibilities, with payment tied to measurable outcomes such as engine uptime, energy savings, or system availability.
+• The Performance-as-a-Service model (a.k.a. performance-based contracting).
+Provides access to high-value solutions without ownership responsibilities, with payment tied to measurable outcomes such as engine uptime, throughput, energy savings, or system availability.

 Examples: Rolls-Royce’s TotalCare service (formerly know as Power-by-the-Hour) removes the burden of engine maintenance from airlines and other customers by actively managing engines throughout their lifecycle to ensure maximum flying availability (1962–present).
 Schindler’s ElevateMe offers performance-based contracts for elevator systems, billing building owners based on uptime and operational metrics to ensure reliability and minimize downtime (2015–present).
-Phillips’ Lighting as a Service partners with municipalities and businesses to implement energy-efficient lighting, charging fees based on achieved lighting performance and energy savings (2015–present).
+Signify (formerly Phillips Lighting) offers Lighting-as-a-Service, helping municipalities and businesses achieve energy-efficient lighting with fees linked to energy savings and performance (2014–present).

-• Resource pooling brings together groups of people or businesses to share or jointly access resources.
-Through collaboration, these groups can collectively strengthen their bargaining power to negotiate more favorable terms or secure preferential treatment.
+• Resource pooling.
+Brings together groups of people or businesses to share or jointly access resources.
+Through collaboration, these groups can collectively strengthen their bargaining power to secure preferential treatment or negotiate more favorable terms.

 Examples: Community Supported Agriculture (CSA) brings together individuals who pledge to support a farm, effectively turning it onto a shared community resource (originated in the 1960s).
 Gartner Peer Community facilitates peer-to-peer networking, knowledge sharing, and collaboration among industry professionals, enabling the exchange of best practices and actionable insights (2000–present).
 Community solar projects enable individuals or businesses to co-invest in shared solar installations, pooling resources to generate renewable energy and reduce energy costs (originated in early 2000s).